This is a page listing characters that make up the cast of DuckTales (1987).

-- Overranked Soldier: Only very occasionally does Admiral Grimitz engage in activities befitting his rank (such as personally negotiating a top-secret contract with a civilian manufacturer).
+- Overranked Soldier: Only very occasionally does Admiral Grimmitz engage in activities befitting his rank (such as personally negotiating a top-secret contract with a civilian manufacturer).
 Most of the time he's doing chores more appropriate for a chief petty officer, or a lieutenant at most.
 He also commands an aircraft carrier, which is a job for a lower-ranked Captain.

 The Flying McQuacks